VirtoCommerce/vc-docker/README.md

 $ docker-compose up -d
 ```

+PS: make sure to run "docker-compose pull" to get the latest version of the docker images from the registry if you already ran docker before.

 ### Verify in the browser

 Once the container starts, you'll need to finds its IP address so that you can connect to your running container from a browser.
 You use the docker inspect command to do that: